Veenapanirath/CodAlpha_tasks/README.md

 # CodAlpha_tasks
-all tasks are in three projects 1 2 3

 Project 1: Calculator project
 Developed a fully functional calculator with a clean and responsive design.

 Project 2:Portfolio Website
 Created a personal portfolio to showcase projects and skills, emphasizing clarity, responsiveness, and interactivity

 Project 3:Digital Agency Landing page
 Designed a modern, responsive website for a fictional digital agency, focusing on layout and user experience.